muhrizky-a/capstone-project-c22-ps352/readme.md

 Capstone Project Bangkit 2022

-Recapin is a mobile-based app to help
+Recapin is a mobile-based app to help people identify the food and display the recipe.

 # ML-Path
 - Lalu Achmad Ardi Adnim  - Universitas Mataram